5 top customer service traits and skills

 Perfection doesn’t exist—but some people just happen to possess the skills and characteristics that make them more suited for the role of customer support agent, while others only have the job traits of a good employee.
 So what customer service qualities make these individuals different?
 Besides possessing the right customer service skills and job requirements, what are the traits that make them the ideal candidates to handle other people’s problems?

-Below are some guidelines and common customer service qualities that help set fantastic employees apart from people in an organization who are merely doing the job:
+Below are some guidelines and common customer service qualities that help set fantastic employees apart from people in an organization who are merely doing the job.
+These five qualities can be discovered by carefully constructing each interview question, which we’ll cover in a moment.

 When interviewing a candidate, pay attention to what they say about the previous companies they’ve worked for.
 Some underlying unhappiness may be suggested as they put their experience into communication, but a potential employee that speaks highly of their previous company despite having left is one that is both respectful and loyal.
 A loyal customer care representative will put the company’s interest during interactions with angry customers (a skill that takes lots of patience).
 They are likely try their best to protect the company’s image even in the presence of the most difficult customers.